 The soup kitchen and the soup can house?

 The folks over at Recycle Art quote Lihi, Roee and Galit – the artists who developed the Soup Can Pavilion:

 “The combination of “hospitality” and “public space” implies an inner tension.
 How can people identify with public space and relate to it as if it were their own living rooms?

 This is not the first time that the somewhat beleaguered satellite city of Bat Yam has been chosen for an urban renewal project.
-Last year, 72 Hour Urban Action took over with a fast paced urban design project designed to breathe new life into the city.
+Not long ago, 72 Hour Urban Action took over with a fast paced urban design project designed to breathe new life into the city.

 Now, where to find the cans.
 Looks like you could find some nearby a falafel or hummus restaurant.